kevin3314/transformer_pas_analysis/README.md

 ## Perform Training Process with Make

-You can also perform training and testing via make command.
+You can also perform training and testing using `make` command.

-Here is an example of training your own model for 5 times with different random seeds:
+Here is an example of training your own model 5 times with different random seeds:

 ```zsh
 make train GPUS=<gpu-ids> CONFIG=/path/to/config/file TRAIN_NUM=5